Observation Notebook

 o Observe the constellation Cygnus (and the Summer Triangle) Later in the Year at the same time of night at four to six weeks later (sometime in November), noting how the orientation of these stars has changed relative to the west horizon.

-o Observe and describe and/or sketch Mercury.
+o Observe, describe, and/or sketch Mercury.
 Because Mercury is always relatively close to the Sun and is not very bright it is challenging to spot.
-Your best chance is October 5 – 15, look above the east horizon about 30 – 45 minutes before sunrise.
-Greatest elongation occurs Oct.
-8.
+Your best chances are mid November looking above the WSW horizon about 30 – 45 minutes after sunset.
+Greatest elongation occurs Nov 15 – the best viewing is a few days before or after these dates.
+Note: Mercury will be hard to see – very close to the horizon.

 o Observe one or more meteors (i.e. “shooting stars”)!
 This might happen on any night (and you can record it on a page in your notebook).
 But the best odds to see one are during an annual meteor shower: Aug.
 11 – 13, the Perseids; Oct.
 7 – 9, the Draconids; Oct.
 20 – 22, the Orionids; Nov.
 3 – 5, the Taurids; Nov.
 16 – 18, the Leonids; and Dec.
 13 – 15, the Geminids.